TrustBound/dream_test/documentation/02-quick-start.md

 That explicitness is the source of most of Dream Test’s reliability: when a test run surprises you, there’s always a concrete `main()` you can inspect.

 If you’re looking for a mental model of “registration”: in Dream Test, **your suites are the registration**.
-You can list them explicitly, or (on BEAM) generate the list via discovery.
+You can list them explicitly, or generate the list via discovery.

 ### Choose your first runner style

-There are two good starting points.
-Pick the one that matches your target:
+There are two good starting points:

-- **BEAM**: use discovery to avoid maintaining an import list, or list suites explicitly.
+- **Discovery**: avoid maintaining an import list.

-### Option A: the smallest useful setup (BEAM-only discovery)
+- **Explicit suites**: simple and easy to reason about.

-<sub>Note: module discovery is BEAM-only.</sub>
+### Option A: the smallest useful setup (discovery)

 ```gleam
 import dream_test/discover.{from_path, to_suites}